ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

     3. Create the environment with the just downloaded file via executing the following line in the console:

         .. note::
-            You have to change the path to the path, where you stored environment.yml !
+            | You have to change the path to the path, where you stored environment.yml!
+	    | Make sure you have no blanks in your path!

     	``>conda env create -f C:\your\individual\path\environment.yml``
     4. Enter 'y' when asked to install all required packages.
     5. Activate the environment with:
-	``>conda activate emipy``
+	| ``>conda activate emipy``
+	| The environment is active when your active code line starts with "(emipy)" instead of "(base)".
 3. Initialize a new emipy project.
 For this:
     1. Open a Python skript in the Anaconda Prompt console via entering:
         ``>python``